Wednesday, August 04, 2010

 Kishore Kumar Tribute Pt.
 1 (The 50's)

-I still remember the first time I heard Kishore Kumar's golden voice.
+I still remember the first time I heard Kishore Kumar's voice.
 The year was 1975, I was seven years old and the soundtrack for 'Amar Akbar Anthony' had just come out.
-My family had recently moved to the US from India and one of my parent's friends brought over the LP of it.
+My family had recently moved to the US from India and one of my parent's friends brought over the LP of the movie.
 The songs were played so many times that they became firmly entrenched into my childhood memories and in turn Kishore Kumar became permanently ingrained into my psyche.
-I own virtually everything that he has ever sung and he is the one artist whom I never tire of listening to.
-I can name every actor that he has sung for and watched certain actor's movies just because I knew Kishore was that actor's preferred playback singer.
+I own virtually every song that he has ever sung and he is the one artist whom I never tire of listening to.
+I can name virtually every actor that he has sung for and watched certain actor's movies just because I knew Kishore was going to be doing the songs.
 I would sit through the opening credits of a movie and if I didn't see his name under 'playback singers' I would go back to what I was doing.
 I was a fan(atic) in every sense of the word.
-And when he passed away over 20 years ago I stopped watching Bollywood altogether and missed out on the introductory movies of SRK, Aamir Khan, etc. I eventually came back around for the film 'Aashiqui' (because the songs were all sung by Kumar Sanu aka 'the voice of Kishore Kumar) but to this day I will happily listen to Kishoreda over any other Bollywood singer.
+And when he passed away 25 years ago I stopped watching Bollywood movies altogether and missed out on the introductory movies of SRK, Aamir Khan, etc. I eventually came back around for the film 'Aashiqui' (because the songs were all sung by Kumar Sanu aka 'the voice of Kishore Kumar) but to this day I will happily listen to Kishoreda over any other Bollywood singer.

 Another one of his earliest & biggest hits was the title song from 'Jhumroo' titled Main Hoon Jhumroo which is memorable for Kishore's trademark yodeling.
 It was during this decade that he married Madhubala (his second of four wives) and made a few movies with her as well, the best being 'Chalti Ka Naam Gaadi' which is special enough to get it's own write up one of these days.